Headaches are horrible! Believe me, I’ve suffered enough times in my life, and I wouldn’t wish that on anyone.

 So much so that these are not recommended to be used in rooms that are occupied by people.
 That’s because there’s a health risk involved due to the high levels of ozone.

 What is ozone?

 Normally oxygen is present with only 2 atoms.
 When 3-atom ozone is created, the third atom can break away from the ozone molecule (often called ions) and attach/bond with other substances in the air.

-More sophisticated ozone generators may include a fan and may make additional claims of their ability to filter and purify the air as a real air purifier would do.
+More advanced ozone generators may include a fan and may make big claims about their ability to filter and purify the air as a real air purifier would do.

 It’s important to understand that no agency of the federal government has approved any of these devices for normal everyday human use.